 Chicago, a city of Italians, Hungarians, Poles, blacks just up from the South, Irish stockyard workers and politicians, German mechanics, Swedish cabinetmakers, Jewish garment workers, Greek cooks, Iowa dirt farmers, and Hoosier small-town storekeepers, a city of foreigners, roughnecks, and working stiffs.
 Anyone might become a prospector and strike it rich, find the gold of art under the el tracks.

 But that moment, when both the city and the literature were being invented, was a long time ago.
-Many factors explain why Chicago never developed a permanent literary culture remains as ill-adapted to the city by the lake a palm trees.
-It is a Midwestern city, much of its population of every is ill at ease with English, and with the traditions of English-language literature as a place to live for editors, agents, and publishers it offers not the excitement of New York or the pleasures of the West Coast.
+Many factors explain why Chicago literary culture remains as ill-adapted to the city by the lake a palm trees.
+It is a Midwestern city, much of its population of every level is ill at ease with English, and with the traditions of English-language literature.
+As a place to live for editors, agents, and publishers it offers not the excitement and opportunities of New York or the pleasures of the West Coast.

 Then there is the city’s reflexive prudishness.
-Only because so few Chicagoans read books were attempts to censor the printed word were not as diligent as the fight to control stage and screen.
-Many of the people who did read were influential, however, and while there was no official mechanism for approving books, as there was for movies, these unofficial guardians of the public had ways to make their views known.
+Only because so few Chicagoans read books were attempts to censor the printed word not as diligent as the fight to control stage and screen.
+Many of the people who did read were influential, however, and while there was no official mechanism in Chicago for approving books, as there was for movies, unofficial guardians of the public had ways to make their views known.
 Theodore Dreiser may have been hailed as a major literary artist at the turn of the 20th century by the likes of Mencken for his Sister Carrie, but his adopted city did not agree.
-Margaret Anderson was fired as a book reviewer for a small Presbyterian magazine published in Chicago called Interior when she reviewed a Dreiser book without once mentioning the word “immoral.”
+Margaret Anderson was fired as a book reviewer for a small Presbyterian magazine published in Chicago called Interior when she reviewed a Dreiser book and failed to call it immoral.
 (To be fair, it should be noted that Chicago was not alone in its disapproval of the Indiana bard; Dreiser's New York publisher tried to cancel the contract to publish the book in 1900; forced to print it, the publisher did not advertise or distribute it.)